-As noted in several previous audit reports, state laws allowing retailers to retain a portion of sales and use taxes collected if they remit the taxes to the Department of Revenue timely result in the state and local governments forgoing significant revenues.
+As noted in multiple previous audit reports, state laws allowing retailers to retain a portion of sales and use taxes collected if they remit the taxes to the Department of Revenue (DOR) timely result in the state and local governments forgoing significant revenues.
 Missouri's timely sales and use tax discount is the most generous such discount in the nation, and significantly benefits the state's largest retailers.
+In addition, the DOR does not routinely report to the General Assembly the amount of timely sales and use tax discounts retained by businesses.